 You don’t have to just focus on a specific event, it’s all about adapting and moving with the times.
 Staying relevant means that you provide your audience with a product or service that is continuously moving forward.
 You create a brand that has a consistent position in the marketplace and becomes a go to for consumers.

 There’s a few stand out brands that do this brilliantly.
 Take Uber for example.
 They revolutionised the way we book taxis, taking cash out of the equation and making things simple and convenient.
-What’s great is that they didn’t just stand still.
+What’s great is that they didn’t just stand still with their branding.
 The brand constantly introduces new features like driver profiles, fare split, music syncing and allowing others to follow journeys in real time.
 By constantly adapting their service, Uber have created a relentlessly relevant brand.

 Here’s a few pointers on how to stay relevant: